Advertisement

 What is it like on the inside?

 Space?
 Plentiful.
-And that’s for both front and rear-seat passengers (who also benefit from 20mm shoulder room, higher hip points and more reclined seats in comparison to the predecessor).
+And that’s for both front and rear-seat passengers (who also benefit from 20mm more shoulder room, higher hip points and more reclined seats in comparison to the predecessor).
 Storage isn’t in short supply, either, with two gloveboxes and an extra compartment nestled into the top of the dash.
 And, you know, a mighty great cargo bed just a couple of feet behind you.
 Family getaways should be a breeze.

 Advertisement - Page continues below